Ghislaine Maxwell convicted in Epstein sex abuse case

 “The charges against Ghislaine Maxwell are for things that Jeffrey Epstein did,” one of Maxwell’s lawyers, Bobbi Sternheim, emphasized to the jury.
 “But she is not Jeffrey Epstein and she is not like Jeffrey Epstein.”

-She said memory can be contaminated by suggestions made by an interviewer, particularly law enforcement or the media.

-Maxwell’s family — faithfully in attendance each day of the trial — complained she was under duress from harsh conditions at the Brooklyn jail where she’s been held since her arrest in July 2020.
+Maxwell’s family complained she was under duress from harsh conditions at the Brooklyn jail where she’s been held since her arrest in July 2020.
 She had repeatedly, and futilely, sought bail, arguing that she was unable to adequately contribute to her defense.

+Before Maxwell was taken from the courtroom, Sternheim asked that arrangements be made to give her a coronavirus booster shot, saying infection rates were rising dramatically at the lockup.
+The recent surge threatened to derail the trial itself as U.S. District Court Judge Alison J. Nathan prodded jurors to work quickly to avoid the potential of a mistrial caused by sickened jurors.

 The legal fights involving Epstein and Maxwell are not over.